 Day Early Learning, for example, offers a unique Tuition Assistance Program (TAP) to its families.
 Qualification for these scholarships is based on family size and income.
 These scholarships are funded by the contributions of generous supporters, including the United Way of Central Indiana, corporations, foundations and individuals in our community.

 As a child moves into the toddler and preschool age, they are becoming more independent.
 They are able to walk on their own and will eventually be able to use familiar words or even sentences.
-At this stage, stimulating activity is important to the development of a young child and allows them to express themselves based on observation.
+At this stage, stimulating activity is important to a young child’s development and allows them to express themselves based on observation.
 Some parents who work from home or have younger kids to care for can enroll their toddler or preschooler in an early care program to ensure they receive developmentally appropriate activities to enjoy.

 |7 a.m.||Learning Centers|